-All people with autism – and those who care for them – may be entitled to financial support, and services from local authorities.
+All autistic people – and those who care for them – may be entitled to financial support, and services from local authorities.

 Help with making claims for benefits